Suspects wanted in City Terrace carjacking, shooting taken into custody after pursuit through L.A. area

-Two suspects wanted in connection with a carjacking and shooting in City Terrace were taken into custody Monday night after a pursuit in the Los Angeles area, officials said.
+Two people wanted in connection with a carjacking and shooting in City Terrace were taken into custody Monday night after a pursuit in the Los Angeles area, officials said.

-The pursuit began around 9 p.m. with the driver fleeing from Los Angeles police on surface streets and freeways in the Los Angeles area.
+The chase began around 9 p.m. with the driver fleeing from Los Angeles police on surface streets and freeways in the Los Angeles area.

 Aerial video from Sky5 showed a white Toyota driving at high rates of speed and running several red lights.
-At one point LAPD officers moved into tracking mode, but then began the chase again.
+At one point, LAPD officers moved into tracking mode, but then began the pursuit again.

 The driver pulled the car over and both he and his passenger surrendered to police.

-The shooting was reported about 8:21 p.m.
+The City Terrace shooting was reported about 8:20 p.m.
 Sunday near the 1300 block of Miller Avenue, the Los Angeles Police Department told KTLA.
-Police said the victim was going to park his car when two Hispanic men approached and pointed a gun at him.
+Police said a victim was going to park his car when two Hispanic men approached and pointed a gun at him.

-The victim was able to run to his home, but as he fled the suspects opened fire and shot the victim five times, the East Los Angeles Sheriff’s Department said.
+The victim was able to run to his home, but as he fled the suspects opened fire and shot the victim five times, the Los Angeles County Sheriff’s Department said.

-After that shooting, sheriff’s officials said the suspects assaulted another victim and stole the white Toyota in the City Terrace.

 The victim is in stable condition.